 Program Cancellation / Transfer Policy

-Due to advanced planning requirements by program participants and TMI staff, it is necessary that we administer the following policy:
+Due to advanced planning requirements by program participants and Monroe staff, it is necessary that we administer the following policy:

-Registrations may be cancelled within ONE business day from the time of phone or online registration with no penalty.
-Please call the TMI Registrar at 434-361-1500 for assistance.
+Registrations may be cancelled within one business day from the time of phone or online registration with no penalty.
+Please call the Monroe registrar at 434-361-1500 for assistance.

 If for any reason you are not accepted into a program, any payments you have submitted will be refunded in full.